hapijs/hapi-pino/README.md

     process.exit(1)
   }

-  // the logger is available in server.app server.app.logger.warn('Pino is registered')

-  // also as a decorated API
-  server.logger().info('another way for accessing it')
+  // The logger is available as a decorated API server.logger().info('another way for accessing it')

   // and through Hapi standard logging system